mewcs/boxes/README.md

 3. Discuss the API and design.
 	* How should the project be implemented?
-		- Which parts of the API can be separated into individual modules/classes that can later be reused to create a NPC player with some basic kind of artificial intelligence.
+		- Which parts of the API can be separated into individual modules/classes?
+		  Would it be possbile to use these modules to create a NPC player with some basic kind of artificial intelligence.
 	* Implement a skeleton structure of the API which includes class, method and function definitions.

 4. Implement base functionality.

-	* ...
+5. Test functionality and try to locate bugs.

+6. Fix bugs and clean up the implementation.

 Design
 ------